 The Leros PIKPA Asylum Deinstitutionalization and Rehabilitation Project

 A follow-up study on care staff fears and attitudes - John Tsiantis, Stavroula P. Diareme, Gerasimos Kolaitis, Department of Child Psychiatry, Athens University Medical School.

 This is a three-year follow-up study on the results from the Deinstitutionalization Project of the Leros PIKPA asylum regarding job-related fears of care staff of the institution as well as their attitudes towards people with learning disabilities.

 Race and the Impact of Juvenile Deinstitutionalization - M. A. Bortner, Mary L. Sunderland, Russ Winn.

 In a study of 32,000 referrals to juvenile court, the effects of a program to deinstitutionalize status offenders on detention decisions, intake screening, and final dispositions were examined.
-Although the results of a general comparison of preprogram and postprogram court actions showed relatively little change in court policies, the data did indicate a slight general trend toward less use of secure detention, a greater use of informal hearings, and a lower rate of juveniles placed on probation or in institutions.
+The data indicates a slight general trend toward less use of secure detention, a greater use of informal hearings, and a lower rate of juveniles placed on probation or in institutions.

 Throwaways: The Development of a Juvenile Prison in Massachusetts -

 Ronald E. Vogel, Edward A. Thibault

 With its deinstitutionalization of juvenile offenders in the early 1970s, the Department of Youth Services in the state of Massachusetts developed the reputation of being extremely progressive.
 In the midst of deinstitutionalization, a small maximum-security prison was developed for juvenile offenders who could not be treated in any of the community-based programs designed to replace the training schools.

 Deinstitutionalization for Older Adults With Severe Mental Retardation: Results From Australia - Louise Young and Adrian F. Ashman.
 University of Queensland.
 Abstract: A deinstitutionalization research project in which residents from the largest institution in Queensland, Australia, were relocated after a government decision to close the center was described.